BrianMorse12604/151AGroupProject/README.md

 #### Data Visualization
 To get a better sense of the data:

-1. We first plotted the correlations between different features, specifically the non-categorical fields.
+1. [Figure 1.1](https://github.com/BrianMorse12604/151AGroupProject/edit/main/README.md#figures): We first plotted the correlations between different features, specifically the non-categorical fields.
 We found that the strongest correlation between our intended target class, review_scores_rating, was host_is_superhost.
 The next 9 features with the strongest correlation to ratings are a variety of amenities relating to food and cooking: Dishes and silverware, Cooking basics, Coffee maker, Refrigerator, Stove, Oven, Hot water, Iron, and Microwave.

-2. We looked at how pricing could potentially affect rating, since we preliminary hypothesized that pricing could be a major indicator of rating.
+2. [Figure 1.2](https://github.com/BrianMorse12604/151AGroupProject/edit/main/README.md#figures): We looked at how pricing could potentially affect rating, since we preliminary hypothesized that pricing could be a major indicator of rating.
 From the scatterplot, we found that there does appear to be less points at the higher end of 'price' and at the lower end of the review rating.
 We broke this down even more to view price plotted against review by each city.
 These plots showed us the same pattern, with higher priced Airbnbs having fewer lower ratings.

-3. Since being a superhost was found to be our strongest correlating factor, we plotted the distribution of ratings based on superhost against the rating.
+3. [Figure 1.3](https://github.com/BrianMorse12604/151AGroupProject/edit/main/README.md#figures): Since being a superhost was found to be our strongest correlating factor, we plotted the distribution of ratings based on superhost against the rating.
 We found that if the host is a superhost, the ratings are much more skewed to have a higher concentration among the 90-100% rating.
 Similarly, if the host is not a super host it is seen that they have slightly more reviews amongst the 20-50% range.

 ## First Model - Regression (Milestone 3)
 This is the link to the our notebook for our [regression model](https://github.com/BrianMorse12604/151AGroupProject/blob/main/regression.ipynb) linked in this github.